astampoulis/makam/WIP.md

 - [x] streamline logging, handling of errors, repl errors
 - [x] small fixes for uChannel.loc and block input
 - [x] add tty, change query handling, robust prompts
+- [x] fix another issue with error handling
 - [ ] make sure that npm, lambda, and emacs work ok
+- [ ] in repl, when doing use for a non-existent file two times in a row, the file information is wrong
 - [ ] tie error messages and query results to input block
 - [ ] more robust thing than splitting on hash sign
 - [ ] integrate makam-highlighting and anything needed within the repository